ncla/LoungeDestroyer/README.md

 CSGOLounge3000
 ==============

-An enhancer for CS:GL site
+An enhancer for CS:GL site, here is a [video demonstration](http://youtu.be/JT2a4h35o90) of script placing a bet.

 Don't want to keep spamming the "Place bet" button?
 Now you don't have to!
 Now with CSGOLounge3000, the script does it for you!